e0397123/MDD-Eval/README.md

 ### Note

-Full Machine-annotated Data Under Preparation
+Full Machine-annotated Data at https://www.dropbox.com/s/4bnha62u8uuj8ak/mdd_data.zip?dl=0

 ### Cite the following if use code or resources in this repo